 - See same.

 - Technically, a third outcome is possible.
-The motion could get granted in part and denied in part, with some information being disclosed and other information not being disclosed.
-This assumes a request was made for multiple documents within an officer’s personnel file.
+The court could grant this motion and deny it in part, revealing some information and hiding other information.
+This assumes there was a request for multiple documents within an officer’s personnel file.
 For simplicity, this article discusses the two outcomes presented.